-Perspective | After starting as an ACLU lawyer in the 70s, this photographer’s work would be informed by dreams and social justice
+Perspective | This photographer’s work was informed by dreams and social justice

-Nineteen years ago, I was months into an internship at US News & World Report.
-It was a heady time: the 9/11 attacks happened and then we went to war in Afghanistan.
+Nineteen years ago, I was months into an internship at U.S. News & World Report.
+It was a heady time: The 9/11 attacks happened and then we went to war in Afghanistan.
 The world seemed upside down.

 At the time, I was covering Capitol Hill and the White House.
 On 9/11, I was stranded in Florida after flying there with the president on Air Force One to cover what was supposed to be a routine visit.
 It was a kind of reward from my editors for previous months of work.
 But of course, it ended up being anything but normal or routine.

-In the ensuing days, I made It back to D.C. on a chartered buses.
-I remember vividly passing by the Pentagon, still smoldering from the attacks, while coming back into D.C.
-I photographed the aftermath of the attacks there and then bought an Amtrak ticket to New York where I did the same after pulling into the city and seeing the ruins of the twin towers also still smoldering.
+In the ensuing days, I made it back to D.C. on chartered buses.
+I remember vividly passing by the Pentagon, still smoldering from the attacks.
+I photographed the aftermath of the attacks there and then bought an Amtrak ticket to New York, where I did the same after pulling into the city and seeing the ruins of the twin towers.

-My time at US News was fruitful.
-My photos were regularly splayed out across the magazine’s pages, one even ended up on the cover.
+My time at U.S. News was fruitful.
+My photos were regularly splayed out across the magazine’s pages.
+One even ended up on the cover.
 But I was plagued by a sense of not being as effective as I wanted.
 I felt like my photos lacked any real depth or nuance.
 I admired photographs that went beyond illustration — work that made you ask questions.

 We’re saturated with imagery these days.
-However, few of those images are either lasting or thought provoking.
+However, few of those images are either lasting or thought-provoking.
 There are very very few photographers who are able to make lasting, memorable photos.
-I’ve returned over and over again to the photographers who regularly make these kinds of photographs, chief among them is the photographer Jeff Jacobson.
+I’ve returned over and over again to the photographers who regularly make these kinds of photographs; chief among them is the photographer Jeff Jacobson.

 Jacobson was a magician when it came to political photography.
-But his wizardry didn’t stop there, it touched everything he did.
-He made the kind of photos I was trying to make while at US News.
-For me, his books “My Fellow Americans” and “Melting Point” stands as benchmarks in photography.
+But his wizardry didn’t stop there; it touched everything he did.
+He made the kind of photos I was trying to make while at U.S. News.
+For me, his books “My Fellow Americans” and “Melting Point” stand as benchmarks in photography.

 Jacobson, who died this year, left an indelible mark on so many of us.
 Although I never met him, I was “friends” with him on Facebook and followed along as he posted about his life, including the terrible news that he was battling cancer.